In order to become a licensed Mortgage Loan Originator in the state of Maryland you’ll need to complete the following steps:

 Pass the NMLS Mortgage Licensing Exam

-Once you’ve completed your pre-license education, you’ll need to schedule an appointment to take either The National Test Component or The National Test Component with Uniform State Content through your NMLS account.
-In addition, you will have to satisfy any additional testing required by either the UT-DFI or DRE.
+Once you've completed your pre-license education, you'll need to schedule an appointment to take the National Test Component with Uniform State Content through your NMLS account.

 SAFE MLO National Test Component

 The SAFE MLO exam covers federal mortgage related laws, ethics, Mortgage loan originator activities, and general mortgage knowledge.
 Effective 4/2/21, test details are as follows: